dzhuang/django-galleryfield/docs/source/quick_start.rst

     cd demo
     pip install -r requirements.txt
     cd ..
-    npm install  # or yarn, install the CSS and JS modules python manage.py migrate
+    python manage.py migrate
     python manage.py createsuperuser # Create a superuser account so that you can upload images python manage.py runserver